dnl-rss/secureum-slot7-audit-findings-101/02_tob.md

 **Finding**: Lack of a contract existence check allows token theft

-**Description**: Since there’s no existence check for contracts that interact with external tokens, an attacker can steal funds by registering a token that’s not yet deployed. `_safeTransferFrom` will return success even if the token is not yet deployed, or was self-destructed.
+**Description**: Since there’s no existence check for contracts that interact with external tokens, an attacker can steal funds by registering a token that’s not yet deployed. `_safeTransferFrom` will return `true` even if the token is not yet deployed, or was self-destructed.
 An attacker that knows the address of a future token can register the token in `Hermez`, and deposit any amount prior to the token deployment.
 Once the contract is deployed and tokens have been deposited in `Hermez`, the attacker can steal the funds.
 The address of a contract to be deployed can be determined by knowing the address of its deployer.

 **Recommendation**:
 - Short term, check for contract existence in `_safeTransferFrom`.
 Add a similar check for any low-level calls, including in `WithdrawalDelayer`.
 This will prevent an attacker from listing and depositing tokens in a contract that is not yet deployed.